Israel–Ukraine relations

 Israel–Ukraine relations are foreign relations between Israel and Ukraine.
-Both countries recognized each other de facto on 11 May 1949 as the Ukrainian SSR and established de jure diplomatic relations on 26 December 1991 as an independent state.
+Both countries recognized each other on 11 May 1949 as the Ukrainian SSR and established de jure diplomatic relations on 26 December 1991 when Ukraine became independent.
 Israel has an embassy in Kyiv.
 Ukraine has an embassy in Tel Aviv and a consulate-general in Haifa.
-With more than 500,000 Ukrainians settled in Israel, they form the largest foreign community in the country.
-Ukraine has one of the largest Jewish communities in Europe; estimates of its size vary greatly, ranging from 70,000 to 400,000.

-Ukraine is also the first state, apart from Israel, to have had both a Jewish president and a Jewish prime minister simultaneously.
+There are 30,000 Ukrainians settled in Israel, while Ukraine has one of Europe's largest Jewish communities.
+Ukraine was also the first state outside of Israel to have had both a Jewish president and prime minister simultaneously.

+Ukraine and Israel have had tense relations during the current Russo-Ukrainian War.
+Israel was neutral on Russia's annexation of Crimea in 2014.
+The thirty-sixth government of Israel led by Naftali Bennett condemned the 2022 Russian invasion of Ukraine and sent humanitarian aid.
+The current government of Benjamin Netanyahu also sent humanitarian aid.
+However, Israel refused calls to impose sanctions on Russia, provide lethal military aid or to send missile defense technology directly to Ukraine.
+Ukraine has voted for UN resolutions against Israel's occupation of the Palestinian territories.
+Israel has joined Russia and the United States in voting against a UN General Assembly resolution reaffirming Ukraine's territorial integrity.

 History

+Ukraine rates fourth in the number of people recognized as "Righteous Among the Nations" for saving Jews during the Holocaust, with 2,673 individuals recognized as of December 2024.
+The Shtundists, an evangelical Protestant denomination which emerged in late 19th century Ukraine, helped hide Jews.
+Ukrainian Greek Catholic cleric Klymentiy Sheptytsky was recognized as one of the Righteous among the Nations by the State of Israel in 1995.

+Between 1941 and 1945, approximately 1.5 million Jews were killed during the Holocaust within the territory of present-day Ukraine.

-When Ukraine was part of the Soviet Union as the Ukrainian SSR, it was one of the 33 states that voted for a Jewish state in the Mandatory Palestine during the UN Partition Plan in 1947.
-Later, the Soviet Union broke off relations with Israel in 1967 after the Six-Day War and restored diplomatic relations in 1991.
+When Ukraine was part of the Soviet Union as the Ukrainian SSR, it was one of 33 states that voted for separate Jewish and Arab states in Mandatory Palestine during the UN Partition Plan in 1947.
+The Soviet Union broke off relations with Israel in 1967 after the Six-Day War and restored diplomatic relations in 1991, when Ukraine became independent.